 Among available research, few studies have factored the user environment into the data.
-One study of note suggested that our preference for fractals differs when experienced on a computer compared to in a livable space (Abboushi et al., 2018).
+One study of note suggested that having a quality view to nature can negate the value or purpose of a decorative man-made fractal design (Abboushi et al., 2018).
 Research that limits the study to fractal patterns viewed on a computer screen located directly in front of study participants can be translated to the indoor environment, but are not sufficient for understanding the human response to fractals when the context and external factors (e.g., view, daylight) are not considered.
 More research is needed on fractal experience in a variety of everyday environments and several questions are worth exploring.